vvalecha519/health-tracker-app/README.md

 <img src="/readme/api.png"
 width="200" hspace="10" vspace="10">

+After go to the run tab to start up the app, and start using it!

 ## Future Features

+In the near future we will be adding:
--Add authentication system to prevent data from stored login -connect application to our backend instead of directly connecting to nutritionix -add different workout visuals and tutorial on how perform workout
+- Add authentication system to prevent data from stored login
+- connect application to our backend instead of directly connecting to nutritionix
+- add different workout visuals and tutorial on how perform workout

 ## Contribution: